mrkkrj/TrianglePP/tests/README.md

 <kbd><img src="./example_constr_segments-wth-holes-result.jpg" alt="example_constr_segments-wth-holes-result" width="520"></kbd>

+ - tests also include cases for reported bugs and crashes

 ## TODOs:
- - add more tests for input sanitizing
+ - add more tests for input sanitizing:
+    //  SECTION("TEST 9.2: PSLG triangluation with duplicate points NOT used in segments")
+    //  SECTION("TEST 9.3: PSLG triangluation with duplicate segments")
+    //  SECTION("TEST 9.4: PSLG triangluation with duplicate holes")
+    //  SECTION("TEST 9.5: PSLG triangluation with colinear segments")
+ - add more tests for mesh walking